svlsummerjam/testjs/README.md

 testjs
 ==================

-Realtime data graph for Arduino using Pubnub + d3.js.
+Realtime graph for Arduino using Pubnub + d3.js.

 ### Usage